soohoonc/soohoonc.github.io/content/5-years-swe.md

 - Spring 2023: Take OS design because I couldn't fit in compilers to my schedule.
 - The start up is going to conferences, raising seed rounds, and getting rejected from YC.
 - Decide to move to San Francisco to work on the startup full time after graduation.
-- Start programming all day for work (React, Typescript, Next.js, AWS 🤢).
+- Start programming all day for work (React, Typescript, Next.js, AWS).
 - Pivot from college side project to AI chat with your codebase at the [Scale AI hackathon](https://scale.com/blog/generative-ai-hackathon-2).

 ## 2024